-The arrival of 5G this year will mean improved internet connectivity, more robust mobile applications, and new immersive experiences with the potential to change the business landscape for Colorado companies and their customers.
+The growing use of 5G means improved internet connectivity, more robust mobile applications, and new immersive experiences with the potential to change the business landscape for Colorado companies and their customers.

 Enhanced mobile speed is just the beginning.
 5G will disrupt the marketplace on many levels, and will facilitate new business models and new interactive experiences.